Informfully/Documentation/docs/source/augmentation.rst

 `Implementation available online. <https://github.com/Informfully/Recommenders/tree/main/cornac/augmentation/ner.py>`_

 Once named entities are identified, they can be further enriched by querying `Wikidata <https://www.wikidata.org/wiki/Wikidata:Main_Page>`_ for additional information.
-This additional pipeline can extend person entities with their given name, family name, occupation, political party, gender, citizenship, ethnicity, and place of birth, as well as political parties with their ideology.
+This additional pipeline can extend person entities with their given name, family name, occupation, political party affiliation, gender, citizenship, ethnicity, and place of birth, as well as political parties with their respective ideologies.
 These enriched named entities can serve as a valuable resource for calculating various features, such as political viewpoints based on a person's party if they are a politician.

 * Input: A list of dictionaries, each representing a named entity and its attributes.
-* Output: A list of dictionaries with person and organization as key and their extended information as values.
+* Output: A list of dictionaries with person and organization as keys and their extended information as values.

 `Implementation available online. <https://github.com/Informfully/Recommenders/tree/main/cornac/augmentation/enrich_ne.py>`_